Heba-Rajab/Student-Timetable-System/README.md

 ## 💻 My Core Contributions

-As the **Lead Developer**, I voluntarily took on the responsibility for architecting and implementing the vast majority of the system's functionality.
-I saw this project as a crucial opportunity to push my limits and grow under pressure.
+As the **Lead Developer**,  I voluntarily took on the responsibility for the entire core of the project.
+My primary role was to **architect and develop the main body of the program from the ground up, and single-handedly solve all of the application's complex scheduling and conflicting problems.** I saw this project as a crucial opportunity to push my limits and grow under pressure.
 It was a challenging and rewarding experience that allowed me to simulate a real-world work environment, which was my personal goal.

 My contributions can be broken down as follows: